 - A smaller return pump can be used, which has a few advantages of it’s own.
 A smaller pump costs less to buy, and saves money in the long run by using less power.
 Not a bad idea for a device that runs 100% of the time.
 There is also a pretty big difference in both heat and noise between a 500GPH pump and a 900GPH one.

-- It allows chemical additives or top-off to mix at a slower rate.
+- When adding chemical additives or top-off water to the system, they will enter the display at a slower rate.
 This ensures changes to water chemistry don’t happen too fast.
+The theory is this is easier on the livestock.
+We’ll have to ask them if it makes much difference.

 What return pump should I choose for my reef tank?